-Tina hated this song, and did not want to record it.
-She had the good sense to defer to her manager, Roger Davies, who was engineering her comeback and was sure the song would be a hit for Tina.
+It's really an anti-love song, and Turner hated it.
+She balked at recording it, but had the good sense to defer to her manager, Roger Davies, who was engineering her comeback and was sure the song would be a hit.
 Davis got the song from his friends, the songwriters Terry Britten and Graham Lyle (who was in the duo Gallagher and Lyle), and it was Britten who produced the track.

 Turner could sell a song as well as anyone, so she could deliver a convincing vocal even if she didn't have a personal connection to the track.
 Outside of "Nutbush City Limits

 ," her hits were written by others and interpreted by Tina, who could always get into character.
 She was never anyone's "Private Dancer

 ," but she managed to make a song about one a hit as well.